Everything is Possible in India: The power of mantra

-Many countries have unique sayings that encapsulate their cultural spirit.
-In Costa Rica “Pura Vida” (Pure Life) is used as a greeting, farewell, and affirmation.
-In Thailand “Mai pen rai” means “Don’t worry about it,” “It’s okay,” or “no problem.”
-In India, the words “Sab Kuch Milega” (Everything is possible) are thrown around liberally.
+Many cultures have unique expressions that capture their essence.
+In Costa Rica, “Pura Vida” (Pure Life) is both a greeting and a philosophy.
+In Thailand, “Mai pen rai” means “Don’t worry about it,” “It’s okay,” or “No problem.”
+And in India, a phrase often heard is “Sab Kuch Milega,” meaning “Everything is possible.”

+At first, I barely noticed these words.
+But after hearing them repeatedly, they began to stand out, prompting me to reflect on their meaning.
 Could it be true that e-v-e-r-y thing is possible?
-It brought my hidden inner pessimist into plain view.
-That half-empty-cup lingering in the murky corners of my subconscious mind.
-But positivity is much more fun than negativity, so I decided to try it on.
-To use another common Indian quote: “Why not?”
+The question forced me to confront my inner pessimist—the voice of that nagging, half-empty cup lurking in the corners of my mind.
+But optimism is far more enjoyable than negativity, so I decided to try it on.
+As another Indian saying goes: “Why not?”

 Growing up in California during the New Age movement of the ’80s and early ’90s, the concept of ‘positive thinking’ is not new to me.
-I’ve studied my mind and watched thoughts project into reality when identified with.
+I’ve observed the way thoughts, when strongly identified with, can shape reality.
 For this reason, I avoid complaints and strive to avoid negative thinking.

-I don’t turn away from world suffering but I also don’t pause there for long.
-I made a choice to feed goodness; I don’t believe we have time for anything less.
+I don’t turn away from world suffering, but I also don’t pause there for long.
 Negativity gets way too much air time.
 My life is more productive and happy when I focus on goodness.
-I’m on team light!
+I’m on Team Light!

 Pay Attention